house40105/Parse_Packets/README.md

 3. Write a Perl script that periodically connects to the above HTTP API and logs the results.
 4. Write a Bash script to query and retrieve data from the MySQL database.

-Below is a summary of each functionality along with the organized example code:
+Below is a summary of each functionality along with the organized description:

 #### Process in Perl for Packet Analysis
 **File name: Parse_Packets.pl**